skypilot-sds/airflow-provider-skypilot/README.md

 ## Configuration
-The SkyPilot provider runs on a Airflow worker, but it stores its metadata in the Airflow master node.
+A SkyPilot provider process runs on an Airflow worker, but it stores its metadata into the Airflow master node.
-This scheme allows the execution of consecutive sky tasks run across independent workers by sharing the metadata.
+This scheme allows a set of consecutive sky tasks runs across multiple workers by sharing the metadata.

 Following settings in the `docker-compose.yaml` defines the data sharing, including cloud credentials, metadata and workspace.